 Salt therapy involves lounging in this cozy room and passively breathing in the particles while listening to soothing music, reading, or just relaxing in a zero-gravity chair.
 Toys are provided so children can play with the salt in the room, much like sand at the beach.

-The salt particles enter the lungs and nasal passages, accelerating mucus clearance and improving lung function while killing harmful bacteria and soothing the respiratory system.
+The salt particles enter the lungs through the nasal passages, accelerating mucus clearance and improving lung function while killing harmful bacteria and soothing the respiratory system.
 The antibacterial, anti-fungal, and anti-inflammatory properties of salt have been documented to help with symptoms of both respiratory and skin conditions.

 How Salt Therapy Provides Relief for Eczema: